Identifying English Learners

 Explanations of the LANGUAGE USAGE SURVEY In other home languages

 Schools administer the language usage survey to all new students and must properly identify the English language needs of students across the areas of listening, speaking, reading and writing.

 A response that includes a language other than English to question #2 OR question #3 triggers English Language Proficiency screening.
-A response that includes a language other than English to questions #1 or #4 should prompt further conversation with the family to ensure that question #2 and question #3 were clearly understood.
+A response that includes a language other than English to questions #1 or #4 should prompt further conversation with the family.

 Review the federal requirements related to primary or home language other than English, in the U.S. Department of Education’s Dear Colleague Letter: English Learner Students and Limited English Proficient Parents

 Find translations of the Language Usage Survey below.
 Supplemental questions can be used to gather additional information to better understand and serve students and families with limited English proficiency.

 The OELPS is the standardized assessment tool the Department uses to classify students as English learners.
 When students are identified as potential English learners, they take the Ohio English Language Proficiency Screener (OELPS) to screen their development of English as a second or new language in the domains of listening, speaking, reading and writing.
 Based on the results of the OELPS, students may be identified as an English learner.